brianmadden/rust-bloom-filter/README.md

 module exports a single object, `BloomFilter` with three public methods, `new`, `insert`, and `maybe_present`.
-The `new` method is static and can be used to create a new `BloomFilter` with specified expected number of insertions, and desired false positive rate. `insert` will insert a string value into the bloom filter, and `maybe_present` will return true if queried value might be present, or false if it is *definitely not* present.
+The `new` method is static and can be used to create a new `BloomFilter` with specified expected number of insertions, and desired false positive rate.
+Example:

+	// Create new BloomFilter with 1000 expected elements, and false positive rate of 3% let mut bf = BloomFilter::new(1000, 0.03);

+`insert` will insert a string
+value into the bloom filter, and `maybe_present` will return true if queried value might be present, or false if it is *definitely not* present.